yannickfrommherz/persistence-in-HVAI/Quantitative_Analysis/README.md

 # Quantitative Analysis

 This directory is structured with regard to the different alternation sets examined as part of the quantitative analysis.
-There is one subdirectory for each: **DEZEMBER**, **NON-AGENTIVITY**, and **SCHEDULE**.
+There is one subdirectory for each alternation set: **DEZEMBER**, **NON-AGENTIVITY**, and **SCHEDULE**.

 In each of them, there is one notebook for **annotation** and **preparation** of each given alternation set and corpus, named *annotation_preparation_{alternation_set}.ipynb*.
 Given that non-agentivity is annotated in multiple corpora, these notebooks are in corpus-specific subdirectories, the result of which is combined in *non-agentivity_all_corpoa.ipynb*.
 Apart from serving annotation and preparation, these notebooks also output relevant descriptive statistics for the given alternation set.